 Proof that you do not wish to overstay

 This might be the hardest thing to prove for travelers.
-But owning a business in your country might help you with that.
+But owning a business, enrolling in university, renting or owning a home or having immediate family in your country might help you with that.

 Bring all the paperwork